-Note: The HEA permits institutions to transfer up to 25% of its Federal Work Study (FWS) funds to the FSEOG program.
-The CARES Act permitted institutions to transfer 100% of unexpended FWS to FSEOG during the Covid-19 national emergency.
-This impacted a portion of award years 2019-20 and all of 2020-21 and 2021-22, as well as a portion of 2022-23 and likely caused a decrease in FWS volume in those years.
+Note: The HEA permits institutions to transfer up to 25% of its Federal Work-Study (FWS) funds to the FSEOG program.
+The CARES Act, the CRRSA Act, and the ARP Act, the major legislations enacted during the COVID-19 national emergency that created the HEERF funding streams, all permitted institutions to transfer 100% of unexpended FWS to FSEOG during the pandemic.
+This impacted a portion of award year 2019-20, all of 2020-21 and 2021-22, as well as a portion of 2022-23, and likely caused an increase in FWS volume during those years.